UC-Davis-molecular-computing/scadnano-python-package/doc/index.rst

 * The design cannot feature any :any:`Loopout` as it is not a concept that exists in ``cadnanov2``.
 * Following ``cadnanov2`` conventions, helices with **even** number must have their scaffold going **forward** and helices with **odd** number **backward**.

+The ``cadnanov2`` json format does not embed sequences hence, they will be lost after conversion.

 Indices and tables
 ==================